 At the end… we’re as disconcerted as the Cooper who is not Cooper and Laura who is not Laura.
 What year is this?
 How many years have passed?
 Why is Twin Peaks so deserted and dark?
 Why is the only place lit up, the house where Laura was abused repeatedly for years, where Sarah Palmer morphed into a bitter dark lovecraftian monster?
 Is Bob dead?
 And what about Judy?
 Should we continue screaming?
 Yes, in fact, we should.

 I don’t have clear answers.
 My understanding of the series keeps morphing and changing and that’s one of the greatest things about David Lynch and Mark Frost’s work.
 Gordon Cole (David Lynch) himself said it in episode 4 (see the picture above) and it’s hard to argue with him.
 But then again, I don’t think, that was ever the point.

-Art is mean to stir emotions, to pose questions.
+Art is meant to stir emotions, to pose questions.
 This is David Lynch’s greatest gift.
-He stir emotions I’ve never felt before.
+He stirs emotions I’ve never felt before.
 He moves me deeply.
 And he makes me ponder so many questions.
 That’s why Twin Peaks: The Limited Series Event is so much more than 18 episodes of a TV series.

 There’s only more thing to say… Thank you David Lynch, Mark Frost and all the other co-conspirators of this series.
 It was incredible.
 And thank you to Jeff Jensen and Darren Franich for all the podcasts.